Orion-AI-Lab/S4A-Models/README.md

 The input of the PAD models is the median of each month of observations from April through September.
 The OAD models take as input the aggregated statistics of these observations.

-For a full reproduction of the experiments presented in the associated publication, please download the COCO and netCDF files from [this](https://www.dropbox.com/sh/mo02inemclhyeuy/AAAcNxHY75hb4c8oaxI-4Y_ba?dl=0) Dropbox folder.
-In the same folder you can also find the weights of the trained models.
+For a full reproduction of the experiments presented in the associated publication, please download the netCDF files from one of the following sources: [Dropbox](https://www.dropbox.com/scl/fo/ne0dpq72gi3ayhqj0hg60/h?dl=0&rlkey=b0148zl6yja7ph26bpfms6knt), [Google Drive](https://drive.google.com/drive/folders/1-qKhlaMUPPI7Th7xTE2vIXY2nIowrSiC?usp=sharing) or [HuggingFace Hub](https://huggingface.co/datasets/paren8esis/S4A) (_experimental_).
+In [this](https://www.dropbox.com/sh/kvgo4r2vin7sbwt/AACzDLNbnSouuZYMk8Y9I4sha?dl=0) Dropbox folder you can also find the COCO files and the weights of the trained models.

 ### Requirements